w3f/polkadot-wiki/docs/build-node-interaction.md

    'success': True}]}
 ```

-> Note: The JS number type is float with 53 bits of precision.
-There is no guarantee that the
+> The JS number type a 53 bit precision float.
+There is no guarantee that the numerical values in
-numerical values in the response will have a numerical type.
-Anything larger than `2**53-1` will
-have a string type.
+the response will have a numerical type.
+Any numbers larger than `2**53-1` will have a string type.

 ### Submitting a Transaction